NiGoCodes/NiGoCodes/README.md

 </p>

 # 💫 About Me:
 👋Hey There!
-I am Nikhilesh Goswami<br><br>
+I am Nikhilesh Goswami<br>
-I am a tech enthusiast from India who loves solving problems through competitive programming and web development.
-I enjoy taking creative ideas and turning them into useful solutions.
-My curiosity drives me to keep learning and growing in the tech world every day. 🌟<br><br>I am currently mastering the MERN stack, honing my skills to create dynamic web applications that bring ideas to life. 💻✨<br><br>I would love to connect!
-Feel free to reach out via email at nigocodes@gmail.com. 📧<br><br>Outside of programming, I am passionate about fitness 🏋️‍♂️.
-I also love solving brain teasers 🧩, which keeps my mind sharp! 🤔<br><br>
+- I am a tech enthusiast from India who loves solving problems through competitive programming and web development.
+- Passionate about turning creative ideas into useful solutions.
+- Curiosity drives me to keep learning and growing in the tech world every day. 🌟
+- Currently mastering the MERN stack to create dynamic web applications that bring ideas to life. 💻✨
+- Open to connections!
+Feel free to reach out via email at **[nigocodes@gmail.com](mailto:nigocodes@gmail.com)**. 📧
+- Outside of programming, I am passionate about fitness 🏋️‍♂️ and enjoy solving brain teasers 🧩 to keep my mind sharp. 🤔

 ## 🌐 Socials: